 The primary Fairybell species here is the Rough-Fruited.
 One look at those little red berries will tell you that is an apt name.
 We think they’re more velvety than rough, however.
 You can find these Fairybells all across the boreal forest in Canada, and in mountainous regions of the US south to the Mexican border.
 The marble-sized berries, which come in clusters of 1, 2 and 3, stay on the plant into late September.
 They like to grow in shady, damp montane forests, of which K-Country has a lot.

-If you see Fairybells with yellowy-orange berries, they’re neither sick nor underripe.
-You’ve found Oregon Fairybells, sometimes called Hooker’s Fairybells, a far less common species in K-Country.
+If you see Fairybells in K-Country with yellowy-orange berries, they’re not sick but just underripe.
+There IS a Fairybell species with orange berries (Oregon Fairybells, sometimes called Hooker’s Fairybells), but it doesn’t grow in K-Country.

 The berries of Fairybells are supposedly edible, but flavourless.
 Indigenous people believed them to be poisonous and did not eat them.
 They are, however, popular with Grouse and various rodents and squirrels.